sillyshark321/Phonkie-Keyboard-Layout/README.md

  r n t h d  c s e a i /
   j x v k ;  w g ' . ,
 ```
-I have no clue how to use GitHub sooooooooooo enjoy my layout :)

 ## Design
 **Goals I was aiming for:**